 Taxation of international executives

-Professional tax is levied on all personal income arising in or derived from Macau (SAR).
+Professional tax is levied on all personal income arising in or derived from Macau Special Administrative Region (SAR).
 Taxpayers are divided into two groups: employees and professional practitioners.

 There is no distinction between residents and non-residents for tax purposes.
-An individual is regarded as being a resident of Macau (SAR) if he/she possesses an identity card issued by Macau Special Administrative Region (SAR).
+An individual is regarded as being a resident of Macau (SAR) if they possess an identity card issued by Macau (SAR).
 A non-resident is normally required to apply for non-resident working permit in order to work in Macau (SAR).

 Net taxable income is taxed at progressive rates from 7 percent to 12 percent.
-Different rates initially apply to non-residents, but this differential disappears at higher levels of income.
+Different rates initially apply to non-residents without working permit (e.g. business travelers), but this differential disappears at higher levels of income.
 Generally, all non-cash fringe benefits provided to employees are subject to income tax.

 The official currency of Macau (SAR) is the Macau Pataca (MOP).